Speak with a safari expert

 Introduction

-Some 135 million years ago, gradual but enormous forces broke apart the supercontinent Gondwana, and a landmass consisting of present-day Madagascar, India, Antarctica, and Australia drifted away from Africa.
-Then, around 47 million years later, Madagascar broke away from India and settled itself off the coast of Africa in the Indian Ocean.
+Some 135 million years ago, gradual yet enormous forces broke apart the supercontinent Gondwana, and a landmass comprising present-day Madagascar, India, Antarctica, and Australia drifted away from Africa.
+Approximately 47 million years later, Madagascar separated from India and drifted off the coast of Africa in the Indian Ocean.
 For the last 88 million years, life on Madagascar has been on its own, an island of evolutionary oddities that includes the family of lemurs.

-The IUCN currently recognizes 107 species of lemurs, but their classification is an ongoing process that incorporates new knowledge and research on a regular basis.
-The lemurs of Madagascar have evolved with the island, influencing the plant life, and filling every available niche to for an astoundingly diverse superfamily of multitudinous shapes and sizes.
+The IUCN currently recognises 107 species of lemurs, but their classification is an ongoing process that incorporates new knowledge and research regularly.
+The lemurs of Madagascar have evolved with the island, influencing plant life and filling every available niche to form an exceptionally diverse superfamily of diverse shapes and sizes.
+They have also generated significant interest in visiting Madagascar for a wildlife safari to observe lemurs.

 A male red ruffed lemur (Varecia rubra)